 - Sign off with a digital signature from assigned employee

 This 5S Audit Checklist is a tool used by area supervisors or plant managers to perform monthly or quarterly audits.
-Use this checklist to ensure that 5S principles and set standards are being followed and implemented by workers.
+As a 5S audit form, this checklist can help ensure that 5S principles and set standards are being followed and implemented by workers.

 - Take and attach photo evidence of workspace

 - Conduct an inspection using your mobile phone or tablet

 - Add remarks or comments and assign corrective actions for non-compliant items